Pieter Nicolaas van Eyck

+Early life

 He was born Pieter Nicolaas van Eijk and changed his name to van Eyck around 1907.

 He worked as a foreign correspondent for the Dutch newspaper NRC in Rome and London, but also a poet, critic, essayist and philosopher from the Netherlands.
 Awarded the Constantijn Huygens Prize in 1947.

 Education

 Van Eyck attended Gymnasium Haganum before studying law.

 After Albert Verwey resigned from the university of Leiden in 1935, van Eyck took on the professorship for Dutch language and literature there, a position which he held until his death.
 He was elected a member of the Royal Netherlands Academy of Arts and Sciences in 1946.

 Family

 He married on 28 April 1914 Nelly Estelle Benjamins (Suriname, 17 August 1891 - Wassenaar, South Holland, 1971), a woman of Sephardic origin born and raised in Suriname.
 They moved to Great Britain in 1919.